Vulmajs/vulma/docs/faq.md

 ## How do I change the default typeface/font?

-Vue Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
+VulmaJs Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
 To load your own font files, see [Getting Started with WebFontLoader](https://github.com/typekit/webfontloader#get-started).
 Currently, the app is loading _Fira Sans_ and a few different weights from Google Fonts.
 See `src/utils/webFontLoader.js` for an example.

 ## How to use design tokens in JavaScript?